pivorodrigues/devopstips/awssn.md

 - When versioning is enabled, a simple DELETE cannot permanently delete an object.
 Instead, Amazon S3 inserts a delete marker in the bucket, and that marker becomes the current version of the object with a new ID.
 When you try to GET an object whose current version is a delete marker, Amazon S3 behaves as though the object has been deleted (even though it has not been erased) and returns a 404 error.

 - To permanently delete versioned objects, you must DELETE Object versionId.

+#

+**Amazon S3 Notifications**

+The Amazon S3 notification feature enables you to receive notifications when certain events happen in your bucket.
+To enable notifications, you must first add a notification configuration that identifies the events you want Amazon S3 to publish and the destinations where you want Amazon S3 to send the notifications.
+You store this configuration in the notification subresource that is associated with a bucket.

+If two writes are made to a single non-versioned object at the same time, it is possible that only a single event notification will be sent.
+If you want to ensure that an event notification is sent for every successful write, you can enable versioning on your bucket.
+With versioning, every successful write will create a new version of your object and will also send an event notification.

+**Overview of Notifications**

+Currently, Amazon S3 can publish notifications for the following events:

+- **New object created events** — Amazon S3 supports multiple APIs to create objects.
+You can request notification when only a specific API is used (for example, `s3:ObjectCreated:Put`), or you can use a wildcard (for example, `s3:ObjectCreated:\*`) to request notification when an object is created regardless of the API used.

+- **Object removal events** — Amazon S3 supports deletes of versioned and unversioned objects.